CianLM/latexcalculator/README.md

 ## React Frontend

-I am not a web developer so if you are interested in redesigning the webpage submit a pull request.
+I am not a web developer so if you are interested in redesigning the webpage, submit a pull request.